'Blood sport': Controversial whale slaughter begins in Faroe Islands

 Wildlife populations have plummed by 69% since 1970, according to the Living Planet Report 2022 by the World Wildlife Fund.

-“We're in a climate biodiversity crisis and this small self-governing island thinks it is okay to kill these animals in the most hideously cruel way possible,” said Houston.
+“We're in a climate biodiversity crisis and this small self-governing island thinks it is okay to kill these animals in the most hideously cruel way possible,” said Hourston.

 “If we allow such extravagance, where a rich country can do this to intelligent beautiful creatures, we're clearly not going to win the battle against climate change and the biodiversity crisis.”